xyzmaps/xyz-documentation/docs/api/walkthrough/schemavalidation.md

 ```

 Note that the field *schema* has been replaced with a field *schemaUrl*
-that points to a private copy in the Data Hub S3 bucket.
+that points to a private copy in the XYZ Maps S3 bucket.

 ## Validating your data